 The most common antibiotics prescribed by dentists are amoxicillin, penicillin, and metronidazole, and these are the ones with the most potential for bacterial resistance.

-When bacteria become resistant, this resistance can spread to other germs and create more drug-resistant infections that are even harder to treat.
+When bacteria become drug-resistant, infections are even harder to treat.

 How to prevent antibiotic resistance

 Some dentists (not all) frequently prescribe antibiotics to their patients, even for diseases that can't be treated with antibiotics.
 To stop the spread of drug-resistant bacterial strains, dentists should only prescribe antibiotics to control known local infections, and not just when some inflammation is visible.
 Additionally, prophylactic use should be limited and only in cases when there are infections.

 Patients also have a role to play to stop antibiotic resistance.
 A couple of things patients should do include: